A Kernelization-Based Approach to Nonparametric Binary Choice Models: The Model

-where $Y^\ast$ represents the latent utility or payoff generating the observed binary outcome $Y$, which can be interpreted as the net utility from choosing $Y=1$ over $Y=0$.
-The latent utility $Y^\ast$ consists of two terms, the systematic component $G_0(X)$ which is a function of the covariate $X$, and the random component $\varepsilon$ representing idiosyncratic error.
+where $G_0$ is an unknown function of covariates $X \in \mathbb{R}^{d_x}$, and $\varepsilon$ is the idiosyncratic error term.
+The conditional choice probability (CCP) is therefore

 Let $F_0$ and $f_0$ denote the CDF and Lebesgue density of $\varepsilon$.
 Let $\mathcal{X} \subset \mathbb{R}^{d_x}$ be the support of $X$.\footnote{We follow the conventional definition that the support of a random vector $Z$ with distribution $P_Z$ is the smallest closed set $A$ which satisfies $P_Z(A)=1$.
 See, e.g., Page 181 in \cite{billingsley-95} for the existence and uniqueness of the support.}

 For the identification of $G_0$ and $F_0$, we assume that one component of $X$, $V$, which has large support, enters $G_0$ linearly and is separable from the other components, $W$.
 This assumption is more general than that of many parametric (e.g., probit or logit) or semiparametric BCMs (e.g., \citealp{manski-75,manski-85}), which typically impose a fully linear form on $G_0$.
 We let $X = (V,W')'$, with $\mathcal V$ and $\mathcal W$ denoting the supports of $V$ and $W$, respectively.
 The assumptions for the identification of $G_0$ and $F_0$ are as follows.